ReeceRenninger/caps/README.md

-# LAB - Class 11: Event Driven Applications
+# LAB - Class 12: Socket.io

-## Project: Lab 11: Event Driven Applications
+## Project: Lab 12: Socket.io

 ### Author: Reece Renninger

 ### Problem Domain

 This is the start of a 4 build phase for a CAPs system built in Node.js.
 Initial goal is to set up a pool of events and handlers that communicate with each other based on a package in its different steps along its way to being delivered.
+These interactions will be completed using socket.io and socket.io-client.

 Major functionality to cover in lab: